manassaloi/manassaloi.github.io/_posts/2019-12-25-ubereats-discovery.markdown

 title:  "Is there a discovery problem with UberEats?"

 ---
 I wrote a thread recently on whether moving the Uber Eats hook/entry point to the bottom nav bar would move the needle for UberEats.
-Turning it into a blogpost (with some edits)
+Turning it into a blogpost (with some edits).

 **/threadstarts**